Farig-12/Nexium_AbdullahMohsinAli_AI_Recipe_Generator/README.md

 # Cook-It

 Cook-It is a modern web application designed to help users discover, manage, and share recipes with ease.
-Built with Next.js and React, it features a sleek UI powered by Tailwind CSS and offers seamless user experiences with animations, notifications, and responsive design.
+Built with Next.js and React, it features a sleek UI powered by Tailwind CSS and offers seamless user experiences with animations, notifications.

 ## AI Integration